List of Star Wars species (K–O): Neimoidian

 Neimoidians are the most visible villains of the film The Phantom Menace.
 According to the Star Wars expanded universe, Neimoidians are descendants of Duro colonists that landed on Neimoidia in the year of the Republic inception.
 At some point in their development, the Neimoidians learned to domesticate giant beetles, and they have been getting others to do physical labor for them ever since as stated in Labyrinth of Evil.
 By the time of The Phantom Menace, the Neimoidians control the galaxy's largest commercial corporation and are at the head of the powerful Trade Federation.

-Neimoidians are born as grubs and placed in communal hives until the age of seven.
-Inadequate food is fed to young Neimoidians in order to encourage acquisitiveness.
-Those who hoard enough food survive while those who do not hoard die.
-Even as adults, Neimoidians tend to be greedy, possessive, and fearful of death.
-Eventually, the grubs learn that to survive, they must kill each other; therefore out of the many grubs that are born, very few survive.

-Neimoidians have been stereotyped by other races in the galaxy as corrupt and greedy, particularly after the Battle of Naboo.
-They are certainly willing to resort to extortion, lies, and manipulation, but their success also lies in exceptional organizational abilities.
-Training in the organization revolves around Neimoidia's mass hives and huge fungus farms.
-The Neimoidians do not view themselves as wicked, but rather focused on being the best they can be in their society.
-The Trade Federation army is employed only when "future customers" do not realize their "best interest" in trading with Neimoidians, in Neimoidian terms.

-However, following the battle of their homeworld, many of their grub hatcheries were destroyed by Clone Troopers late into the Clone Wars, in which they were quickly adaptable to the impact of their culture.
+Following the battle of their homeworld, many of their grub hatcheries were destroyed by Clone Troopers late into the Clone Wars, in which they were quickly adaptable to the impact of their culture.
 So they then associated themselves with their Duro cousins, first by destroying the remaining communal hives and burning down all the fungus farms in order to distance themselves from millennia of internal oppression.

 Neimoidian culture is extremely hierarchical.
 Although the monarch of the Neimoidians is never seen in the films, every Neimoidian ship carries a hologram of her.
 Amongst the seen Neimoidians, clothing denotes status: